russellkerns/dom_homework/README.md

 - Periodically save the game state using `window.localStorage` so that the player doesn't have to start over every time they refresh the page; load the game state from `window.localStorage` when the page loads. ([This](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) might be useful.)
 - Edit `style.css` to change the application's color scheme to something more appropriate to a coffee-themed game
 - Add in the ability to sell producers for a full (or partial?) refund of one's coffee
 - Add in a one-time unlock-able upgrade system like Cookie Clicker's.
 Example upgrades: buying a Coffee Grinder upgrade might double the CPS of all percolators; buying extra cursors would increase the coffee one gets from clicks; buying a Caffeinated Cursor upgrade might make the coffee one gets from clicks in some way proportionate to total CPS.
-Note that this is a _giant_ feature!
+Note that this is a big, comlpex feature!

 ## Development Notes